Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 ## Currently developing/refactoring features

 ## TO-DO
-- [ ] Add aliases topycharm, clion, etc
 - [ ] Installations must be done by argument order apparition (add another column to installation_data to sort an integer that determines the order)
 - [ ] refactor installation bit to be installation order, which contains an integer that if it is greater than 0 means selected for install, and the integer determines the installation order
 - [ ] declare variables like DESK, GIT, etc
 - [ ] Create high-level wrappers for a set of features, such as "minimal", "custom", "" etc.
 - [ ] Split multifeatures in one function into different functions
 - [ ] Create source in bashrc with file bash_functions.sh with all sources calls
-- [ ] [ ] Create generic version for the function output_proxy_exec to integrate with a feature ready to be installed
+- [ ] Create generic version for the function output_proxy_exec to integrate with a feature ready to be installed
 - [ ] Desktop wallpapers
 - [ ] Create escape function, which returns an escaped sequence of characters, depending on the programming languages
 - [ ] Add argument to dummy commit